Mixbo-zz/FaST2704/README.md

 ```

  Using the username `user` and the default password `user` followed by this ping/semicolon loophole gives us access to a shell with administrative rights more easiy than brute-forcing the admin's password (default 4 letters, can be changed for another one up to 16 letters).

+ Also, turns out any user can download the device's config file where the admin password is encoded with base64.
+Well that's security eh.

  **Automated shell script included lucky bastard!**
  **Remember you still have to deal with squashfs read-only filesystem!**

  Honestly I didn't push my research really far.
-Maybe this has been documented before and maybe the firmware is available somewhere (I might dump it in a few days... or months).
+Maybe this has been documented before and maybe the firmware is available somewhere (I might dump it in a few days... or months… or years).
 If this is the case, contact me.

  ~ Mixbo www.wakowakowako.com